bow-simulation/virtualbow-website/docs/resources.md

 * [*Woodbear's Selfbow Design Sheet [zip]*](files/woodbears-selfbow-design-sheet.zip) by David Dewey is an Excel spreadsheet that calculates the necessary dimensions for a bow according to a user-defined stress distribution.

-* [*BowCAD*](https://www.indiegogo.com/projects/bowcad#/) was the only commercial attempt at bow design software that I know of.
-They started an Indiegogo campaign and even offered different kinds of licenses on their website.
+* [*BowCAD*](https://www.indiegogo.com/projects/bowcad#/) by Joachim Gröger and Chris Goetz was the only commercial attempt at bow design software that I'm aware of.
+They started an Indiegogo campaign and at one point offered different kinds of licenses on their website.
 Unfortunately it seems to be gone now.

 * [*DrawCurve Calculator*](http://www-personal.umich.edu/~cdsnyder/drawcurve/) by Chris Snyder is a utility program for visualizing a bow's draw curve and calculating the stored energy.